wiz4host/Vagrant_Template/README.md

 # Vagrant_Template
 files for provisioning Virtual machine using Vagrant file in more effective way.

+# Prerequisite:
-#Prerequisite: below software should be installed at your machine first
+Below software should be installed at your machine first
 1. Virtualbox
 2. Vagrant